 I chose to make this Goan fish curry recipe from the Seafood book, using the red snapper as the book suggests.
 I knew the ingredients in the recipe would give a flavour that we enjoy because it is similar to my king fish curry.
 I adjusted the recipe to make half the amount.

-500g 1 full red snapper cut into pieces
+500g 1 full red snapper cut into pieces1 tbsp coriander seeds

 1/2 tsp cumin seeds